bablr-lang/bablr-vm/README.md

 ## Status

 This project is a proof-of-concept.
 It works on a small subset of JS grammar, and expanding its grammar is not the highest priority until core architectural issues are resolved.
-For more reading, see [Issue #1 - I need help.](https://github.com/conartist6/cst-traverse/issues/1).
+For more reading, see [Issue #1 - I need help.](https://github.com/conartist6/cst-traverse/issues/1)

+## Contributing

+If you want to ask questions, please use [gitter](https://gitter.im/js-cst/community).
+(I'll get an email and respond.)
+If you want to make a proposal, please use [discussions](https://github.com/conartist6/cst-traverse/discussions).
+If you want to see what work is prioritized, see [issues](https://github.com/conartist6/cst-traverse/issues).
+Thanks for helping keep the project organized!

 ## Usage